 The Best Fatty Liver Diet: Modified Mediterranean Diet

 Although there is a general consensus regarding the foods to avoid when you have a fatty liver, there is no magic pill that cures it.
-There is no medication approved for curing fatty liver.

 Many doctors recommend Milk Thistle (affiliate link) which rarely has side effects – if any – and is considered by many to help the liver.
+I took it and it seemed to help, or at least do no harm.

 Choosing the best diet for fatty liver